Christian Laettner: Professional career

 Selected third overall in 1992 NBA draft by the Minnesota Timberwolves, (Note: after Shaquille O'Neal and Alonzo Mourning; incidentally all three would be teammates on the Miami Heat during Laettner's final season) Laettner played 13 years in the NBA, from 1992 to 2005, scoring 11,121 points and grabbing 5,806 rebounds.
+He played for the Minnesota Timberwolves, Atlanta Hawks, Detroit Pistons, Dallas Mavericks, Washington Wizards, and Miami Heat.
 His first six seasons were his best, averaging 16.6 points and 7.9 rebounds per game while starting almost all of them.
 He also was selected to the All-Rookie First Team in 1993 and the All-Star Game in 1997 while with the Atlanta Hawks, having been traded to Atlanta in 1996 alongside Sean Rooks in exchange for Spud Webb and Andrew Lang.
 His time on the Hawks was his most successful NBA team experience, twice reaching the second round of the playoffs.

 Despite his achievements, Laettner's NBA career was characterized by relative transience.
 He played for six different teams, was traded six times, and never spent more than four full seasons anywhere.
 In 2004, he was suspended for several games for using marijuana.

+He appeared in a total of 868 regular-season games, averaging 12.8 points, 6.7 rebounds, and 2.6 assists per game through the entirety of his career.